 When asbestos companies establish trust funds, they use a legal document called a case valuation matrix.
 They refer to this matrix to determine how much compensation a claimant will receive.
 Each asbestos-related disease has a baseline amount of compensation.
 For each claim, this is adjusted according to factors such as the patient’s age, specifics of the cancer diagnosis, level of asbestos exposure and past health records.

 If the defendant has settled or lost cases in the past, they may want to settle your claim quickly without going through the case process again.
 But settling early may not provide proper compensation for your expenses or asbestos exposure damages.

 Defendants usually initially offer low settlement amounts.
-Your lawyer can advise you about your options and whether you shoud hold out for a better proposal.
+Your lawyer can advise you about your options and whether you should hold out for a better proposal.
 The defendant’s lawyers may make settlement offers up to the start of, or even during, the trial.

 In lawsuits where multiple defendants are named, it’s common for some to settle before heading to trial, avoiding additional expenses, negative publicity and a prolonged proceeding.

 If the plaintiff and defendants don’t agree to a settlement, the asbestos case will go to trial.
 When that happens, a jury delivers a verdict.
 This takes into account liability and compensation.
 If jurors agree the defendant is liable, they will decide how much money the defendant should pay you.